 In addition, high levels of cortisol are correlated with shrinkage of the brain’s hippocampus, which is associated with long-term memory.

 Fish oil or Ashwagandha (also known as Indian Ginseng) supplements have both been shown to help reduce cortisol levels.

-Volunteering is good for your community and for your brain.
+Volunteering is good for your community and your brain.

 Research shows that working 200 hours per year can give you the most benefits as long as you genuinely want to help people.

-Groundbreaking research shows that weight-bearing exercise sends signals to the brain that are vital for the production of healthy neural cells.
+Groundbreaking research shows that weight-bearing exercise sends signals to the brain that are vital for producing healthy neural cells.

 If you’re like most people, you have a dominant hand.

 And the brain likes to use the dominant hand because it requires less energy.
 But you can stimulate the brain by using the other hand for simple tasks such as eating or brushing your teeth.

 Switching hands will strengthen neural connections in the brain.

 6 – Barefoot habits and motor skills